Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Performance Insights

-- The Blue Devils' +125 scoring differential (outscoring opponents by 17.9 points per game) is a result of scoring 77.6 points per game (58th in college basketball) while allowing 59.7 per contest (107th in college basketball).
+- The Blue Devils are outscoring opponents by 17.9 points per game with a +125 scoring differential overall.
+They put up 77.6 points per game (58th in college basketball) and give up 59.7 per outing (107th in college basketball).

+- The Gamecocks put up 94.5 points per game (fourth in college basketball) while allowing 50.3 per outing (ninth in college basketball).
+They have a +265 scoring differential and outscore opponents by 44.2 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.